chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Stabilization
 ~~~~~~~~~~~~~

-We rescale the pressure for the solving of the Navier-Stokes equations by using a ``pressure scaling factor = 1e2``.
-Because the flow is heavily restricted by the geometry, the magnitudes of pressure and velocity are different to a point where it affects the convergence of the linear solver unless rescaling is applied.
-More information on this parameter is available at :doc:`../../../parameters/cfd/stabilization`.
+We rescale the pressure for solving the Navier-Stokes equations by using a ``pressure scaling factor = 1e2``.
+Because the flow is heavily restricted by the geometry, unless rescaling is applied, the pressure range and its oscillations are way higher than the velocity magnitude, which negatively affects the convergence of the linear solver.
+More information on this parameter is available at doc:`../../../parameters/cfd/stabilization`.

 .. code-block:: text